 Deer Management Survey

-All Indiana residents and non-resident hunters are eligible to participate in the Deer Management Survey.
+All Indiana residents (hunters and non-hunters) and non-resident hunters are eligible to participate in the survey.

-Survey recipients can opt out of future surveys.
+Survey recipients can opt out of future surveys at any time.

 What questions are asked?

 Each year, survey participants are asked questions about:

 - desired deer management goals (e.g., should DNR adjust its management goals to produce larger bucks or more deer, etc.)

 - observations of deer populations in the county where a participant lives and/or hunts (number and size of deer)

 Special questions that change annually are included at the end of the survey and are based on relevant topics in deer management in Indiana.

 Historical survey results are available in the annual Indiana White-tailed Deer Reports.